 While in Zadar, it’s a great idea to head out and explore the natural and historic sites in the region.
 Plitvice Lakes National Park, a UNESCO World Heritage Site, should be on top of your list.
 Croatia’s most popular national park is located in the heart of the country and is famous for its chain of interconnected lakes with stunning waterfalls.

 So, how do you get from Zadar to Plitvice Lakes?

 Zadar To Plitvice Lakes By Car

-The quickest way by far is to drive and the journey will take you just under two hours.
-Do bear in mind that during the summer months, you will probably find that many other people have the same idea as you, e.g. let’s head out and explore!
+The quickest way by far is to drive; the journey will take you just under two hours.
+Do bear in mind that during the summer months, you will probably find that many other people have the same idea as you, e.g., let’s head out and explore!

 Hiring a car in Zadar is simple.
-You will be able to shop around and find the best deal for you, and you simply need to make sure that you carry your international licence and travel documents with you at all times.
-You can take your time, and stop along the way as you please.
+You will be able to shop around and find the best deal for you, and you must always ensure that you carry your international license and travel documents with you.
+You can take your time and stop along the way as you please.

 The journey gets more and more scenic as you approach the park.
-There are tolls along the way, so do keep this in mind before you set off.
-You will take the E71 to the D1 road, before heading towards the D23 to your final destination.
-The route is signposted as you get closer, so it’s not a difficult route to follow.
-Obviously, to head back to Zadar, you simply reverse the instructions.
+There are tolls along the way, so keep this in mind before you set off.
+You will take the E71 to the D1 road before heading towards the D23 to your final destination.
+The route is signposted as you get closer, so it’s not a challenging route to follow.
+To head back to Zadar, you reverse the instructions.

 Private Transfer From Zadar To Plitvice Lakes